Over 2000 years ago during the Han dynasty, woks are believed to have first been invented in China.

 Bluing is actually a surface hardening treatment to make steel more corrosion-resistant.
 This particular process makes the cookware able to reach high heat quickly and withstand that temperature for a very long time.

 The Blue Carbon Steel Wok from made.in is an award-winning wok for being the best heavy-duty wok by Good Housekeeping.
-While most cookware on the market has 1.25-1.50 millimeters of thickness, made.in wok features a whopping 2-millimeter of thickness!
+While most woks on the market have 1.25-1.50 millimeters of thickness, made.in wok features a whopping 2-millimeter of thickness!
 Designed to withstand high heat, the pan is oven-safe up to 1200-Degree Fahrenheit.

 Do you prefer a flat-bottomed wok or a round one?